ES2Spring2019-ComputinginEngineering/final-project-alymo_final/README.md

 # Baseball Statistics

-Our program takes in batting statistics (batting average, on base percentage, etc) of a team and uses optimization functions (unique to each batter) to return the best lineup, which will maximize the amount of runs scored.
+Our program takes in batting statistics (batting average, on base percentage, slugging, stolen bases, and strike out percentage) of a team and uses optimization functions (unique to each batter) to return the best lineup, which will maximize the amount of runs scored.
 It then tests this hypothesized lineup by simulating a game by running through the batting lineup over nine innings by looking at who is on base and the chance of the batter to get on base to determine the final score of the game.
 The computer generated lineup using our program was run as well as a random lineup to compare the results and determine if the program which generated a lineup using stats was effective.

+After the maximized lineup is generated, a theoretical score of the team could be generated using the game simulation.
+Bear in mind that the score considers only the ability of the players and not the opponents, and therefore the total runs scored is likely higher than that of an actual game.
+Runs scored in a single inning is calcualted based whether the hitter was able to hit a single, double, triple, or a homerun, and the function iterates through every single batter on the lineup until the number of outs in an inning reaches three.
+In the end, the score from each inning is added to the final score.
+The simulation is repeated as much as the user desires and its results are visually represented in a histogram.

 ## Instructions